dobanisola-scottlogic/scenario-2-20250908-135729/ui/README.md

 ## Running with the backend

-Run the backend via the Gradle run task (`./gradlew run`).
-Running this in the root directory will bundle the UI and server together on [localhost:8080/application](http://localhost:8080/application).
+Run the backend via the Gradle application run task.
+Running the task in the root directory will bundle the UI and server together on [localhost:8080/application](http://localhost:8080/application).
 Currently, this loads the old viewer.
 The new UI can be accessed at [localhost:8080/application/ui](http://localhost:8080/application/ui), and the API at [localhost:8080/application/api](http://localhost:8080/application/api).
 Running the task in the server directory will run the API only.

 ### CORS errors